gknowles/dimcli/docs/README.md

 ## Life After Parsing
-If you are using external varaibles you can just access them directly after using cli.parse() to populate them.
+If you are using external varaibles you just access them directly after using cli.parse() to populate them.

 If you use the proxy object returned from cli.arg\<T>() you can dereference it like a smart pointer to get at the value.
 In addition, you can test whether